-A major application of higher order functions is to support disciplined code reuse.
-Code reuse is particularly acute in machine learning.
-For example, a multi-layer neural network might be built of millions of near-identical neurons, as follows. {\mathrm{neuron}} {\mathrm{layer}} {\mathrm{comp}}
+A major application of higher-order functions is to support disciplined code reuse.
+The need for code reuse is particularly acute in machine learning.
+For example, a multi-layer neural network might be built from millions of near-identical neurons, as follows. {\mathrm{neuron}} {\mathrm{layer}} {\mathrm{comp}}

 (Here $\sigmoid(x) \defeq\frac 1 {1+e^{-x}}$ is the sigmoid function, as illustrated.)
 We can use these functions to build a network as follows (see also Fig.~\ref{fig:network}):

 Here $P\cong \reals^p$ with $p=(m(k{+}1){+}n(m{+}1){+}n{+}1)$.
 This program~\eqref{eqn:network} describes a smooth (infinitely differentiable) function.
 The goal of automatic differentiation is to find its derivative.